smarttransit-ai/EnergyOptCode-AAAI/README.txt

 DIRECTORIES:
-algo: Python source code for greedy approach, simulated annealing, and integer programming
+algo: Python source code for greedy approach, simulated annealing, genetic algorithm, and integer programming
 base: source code for entities, models, and utilities that are used to implement the algorithms
 common: constants and common utilities shared by source files in other folders (algo, base)
 execute: sample Python source codes for executing our algorithms and experiments